 You have the right to restrict disclosure of encounter information to your insurer if services are paid for out of pocket.

-Sometimes information might be exchanged between myself,
+Sometimes information might be exchanged

-information.
+electronic billing information.
 I will make every effort to safeguard the confidentiality of this information.
 Information

 that is sent by me will only contain the minimal necessary information to accomplish its purpose.
 Information that is received

 by me will be placed in your chart.
-Since computers can maintain information on their hard drives even when files have been deleted, and
+Since computers can maintain information on their hard drives even when files have been

-this information.
+of this information.
 If you do not consent to electronic communications, please inform me immediately, before beginning treatment,

 so I can determine how to proceed.
 If you email or fax information to me, or if you request information from me that is emailed